japila-books/apache-spark-internals/docs/SparkContext.md

 Created broadcast [id] from [callSite]
 ```

-If `ContextCleaner` is defined, the xref:core:ContextCleaner.adoc#[new broadcast variable is registered for cleanup].
+If `ContextCleaner` is defined, the core:ContextCleaner.md#[new broadcast variable is registered for cleanup].

 [NOTE]
 ====